-Senate Bill No. [number] amends and reenacts specific provisions of Louisiana's insurance law, particularly R.S.
-22:1892, to clarify the duties of insurers regarding good faith in handling claims.
-The bill modifies the definition of misrepresentation by removing the phrase "or insurance policy provisions" and replacing it with "or a misrepresentation of relevant insurance policy provisions."
-Additionally, it introduces new limitations on causes of action against insurers, stating that certain conditions, such as good faith disputes regarding liability or medical causation, will not create a cause of action for personal injury or bodily injury claims.
+Senate Bill No. by Senator Seabaugh amends and reenacts specific provisions of Louisiana's insurance law, particularly R.S.
+22:1892, which addresses the payment and adjustment of insurance claims.
+The bill modifies the definition of a breach of good faith duty by insurers, specifically changing the language regarding misrepresentation of facts related to coverages.
+It removes the phrase "or insurance policy provisions" and replaces it with "or a misrepresentation of relevant insurance policy provisions."
+Additionally, the bill introduces new limitations on causes of action against insurers, stating that certain conditions, such as good faith disputes regarding liability or medical causation, will not create a cause of action for personal injury claims.

-Furthermore, the bill establishes that there will be no separate cause of action against an insurer's representative that is distinct from the cause of action against the insurer itself.
-This aims to streamline the claims process and clarify the responsibilities of insurers and their representatives in the event of disputes.
-Overall, the bill seeks to enhance the regulatory framework governing insurance claims while ensuring that insurers are not unduly penalized in cases of legitimate disputes.
+Furthermore, the bill establishes that the provisions regarding breaches of good faith duty do not create a separate cause of action against an insurer's representative that is distinct from the action against the insurer itself.
+This aims to streamline the claims process and clarify the responsibilities of insurers and their representatives in handling claims.
+Overall, the bill seeks to enhance the regulatory framework governing insurance claims while providing clearer guidelines on the duties and limitations of insurers.

 SB111 Engrossed: 22:1892(I)(2)